Table of Contents

 Always set a pointer to state to NULL (C only)

-C loading and saving functions require a local void pointer to save state.
-Always set it to NULL before loading or saving.
+C loading and saving functions require a local void pointer to state.
+Always initialize it to NULL before loading or saving.
 For example:

 void *state = NULL;